Trump awards medals to the Kennedy Center honorees including Sylvester Stallone, George Strait and more

 Mr. Trump was also attending an annual State Department dinner for the honorees on Saturday.
 In years past, the honorees received their medallions there but Trump moved the ceremony to the White House.

-Meanwhile, the glitzy Kennedy Center Honors program and its series of tribute speeches and performances for each recipient is set to be taped on Sunday at the performing arts center for broadcast later in December on CBS and Paramount+.
+Meanwhile, the glitzy Kennedy Center Honors program and its series of tribute speeches and performances for each recipient is set to be taped on Sunday at the performing arts center for broadcast Dec.
+23 at 8 p.m.
+ET/PT on CBS television stations and Paramount+.
 Mr. Trump is to attend the program for the first time as president, accompanied by his wife, first lady Melania Trump.

 The president said in August that he had agreed to host the show, and he seemed to confirm on Saturday that he would do so, predicting that the broadcast would garner its highest ratings ever as a result.
 Presidents traditionally attend the program and sit with the honorees in the audience.
 None has ever served as host.